blacksoulgem95/sofia-blog/source/_posts/2024-11-11-graphql-vs-rest.md

 description: Explore the real differences between REST and GraphQL without the hype.
 Learn when to choose one over the other based on performance, flexibility, and use case.
 cover_image: /assets/images/REST-GRAPH/cover.jpg
 featured: false
-categories: [RESTful, OpenAPI, api, GraphQL, backend, M2M]
+categories: [ RESTful, OpenAPI, api, GraphQL, backend, M2M ]
 ---

 ## REST vs GraphQL: Is It Really a War?

 ### Introduction

-<p>REST and GraphQL are often portrayed as rival technologies.
-REST, introduced by Roy Fielding in 2000, became the web's dominant API style.
-GraphQL, created by Facebook in 2012 and open-sourced in 2015, rose as a solution to some limitations of REST.
-But are they really at war?
-Or just two different tools in our dev toolbox?</p>
+In recent years, REST and GraphQL are often described as if they were competing technologies, locked in some kind of “API war.”
+The reality is a lot less dramatic.
+REST, defined by Roy Fielding back in 2000, quickly became the dominant architectural style for APIs on the web.
+GraphQL, created by Facebook in 2012 and open-sourced in 2015, came later as a solution to some practical limitations of REST.

+So rather than rivals, it’s more accurate to see them as two different tools in the developer’s toolbox.

+---

 ### Core Concepts

-#### What is REST?

-<p>REST (Representational State Transfer) is an architectural style using HTTP verbs (GET, POST, etc.) to access resources via endpoints.
-It’s stateless, uses URLs to identify data, and is often used with JSON.
-REST APIs are simple, cacheable, and widely supported.</p>
+**REST** (Representational State Transfer) is an architectural style that uses HTTP methods (GET, POST, PUT, DELETE…) to manage resources.
+Each resource is accessible through a URL, the communication is stateless (the server doesn’t keep track of previous interactions), and data is often exchanged in JSON.
+REST’s main strengths are its simplicity, the ability to leverage caching, and broad support across languages and frameworks.

-#### What is GraphQL?

-<p>GraphQL is a query language for APIs.
-Instead of multiple endpoints, it uses a single endpoint where clients ask exactly for the data they need.
-It uses a typed schema and resolvers to handle requests, reducing over- and under-fetching.</p>
+**GraphQL**, on the other hand, is a query language for APIs.
+Instead of multiple endpoints for different kinds of data, you have a single endpoint where the client specifies exactly which data it needs—no more, no less.
+Everything is structured around a typed schema and “resolvers” that fetch the requested data.
+This approach helps avoid two common issues with REST: *over-fetching* (receiving more data than needed) and *under-fetching* (making multiple calls to piece everything together).

+---

-### Comparison
+### Key Differences

-#### Data Fetching

-<p>REST requires multiple calls for related data.
-GraphQL lets you query nested data in a single request.
-Example:</p>
+One of the clearest distinctions is in **data fetching**.
+With REST, getting complex or related data often requires multiple calls.
+With GraphQL, a single query can return all the data you need—even nested structures.
+For example:

 ```graphql
 query {